 You might also like… this high-protein mango shake made with just 3 ingredients or this super-simple oat milk protein shake.

 Protein Powder Smoothie Tips

-Here are our top tips for creating a super-smooth protein powder shake at home…
+Here are our top tips for creating super-smooth protein powder shakes at home…

 - Put the fruit or veg in first – this way less powder sticks to the blender jug so you consume more and waste less.